tarikyavuzca/tarikyavuzca/README.md

 ## :bust_in_silhouette:	 About Me

-- 🙋‍♂️ I'm a passionate ##Full Stack Developer from Canada
+- 🙋‍♂️ I'm a passionate ##DevOps Engineer from Canada

-- 🔭 I’m currently working on AWS, DevOps
+- 🔭 I’m currently working on Kubernetes, Docker, Jenkins and Ansible Projects

-- 🌱 I’m currently learning **Typescript**

 - 🙏 I’m looking to collaborate for  projects that can give me opportunity to gain more exprerience on developing code...